kowshhal97/fa19-281-the-go-getters/README.md

 <h2>By the Go Getters <3</h2>
 An online pizza ordering application **cloud scaled SaaS service** on Amazon Cloud and Heroku.

-Technologies used: AngularJS, Go, MongoDB database, AWS, Heroku.
+Technologies used: Angular8, Go, MongoDB database, AWS.

 ## Architecture